Platypus Affiliated Society: The "Platypus Synthesis"

-In reading groups organized by PAS, Marx is situated as a critical interlocutor with "radical bourgeois philosophy," principally in conversation with thinkers such as Jean-Jacques Rousseau, Adam Smith, Immanuel Kant, and Georg Wilhelm Friedrich Hegel.
-Marx and Marxism are read not as breaking with the Enlightenment tradition, but dialectically critiquing its project as self-contradictory in industrial capitalism.
-Platypus identifies in the radical Marxists of the Second International—namely Vladimir Lenin, Rosa Luxemburg, and Leon Trotsky—a shared commitment to this original approach of Marxism.
-This historiography of Marxism is received primarily through Karl Korsch's Marxism and Philosophy (1923) and György Lukács's History and Class Consciousness (1923), both being foundational texts for the critical theory of the Frankfurt School which was founded soon after.
+In reading groups organized by PAS, Marx is considered as an interlocutor with "radical bourgeois philosophy," especially thinkers such as Jean-Jacques Rousseau, Adam Smith, Immanuel Kant, and Georg Wilhelm Friedrich Hegel.
+Marx and Marxism are understood as a dialectical continuation of this Enlightenment tradition, critiquing the way it becomes self-contradictory in industrial capitalism.
+To engage with the history of Marxist politics, Platypus reads texts from the radical Marxists of the Second International—namely Vladimir Lenin, Rosa Luxemburg, and Leon Trotsky—as representing a high point of Marxism's emancipatory potential.
+In the wake of the Russian Revolution, the historiography and political claims of the Second International are considered in light of Karl Korsch's Marxism and Philosophy (1923) and György Lukács's History and Class Consciousness (1923), both foundational texts for the critical theory of the Frankfurt School which was founded soon after.

-Platypus identifies key thinkers in the milieu of the Frankfurt School, such as Theodor Adorno, Max Horkheimer, and Walter Benjamin, as preserving Marxian theory after the liquidation of the Marxist political party.
-Analogously, Trotsky's characterization of the crisis of Marxism in the 1930s as a crisis of leadership represented for Platypus the attempt to preserve the radical, critical character of Marxist political practice.
+As part of the "via negativa," Platypus identifies key thinkers in the milieu of the Frankfurt School, such as Theodor Adorno, Max Horkheimer, and Walter Benjamin, as preserving important elements of Marxian theory after defeats and failures of Marxist politics.
+Trotsky's discussion of the crisis of Marxism in the 1930s represents for Platypus an analogous attempt to preserve the radical, critical character of Marxism's political practice.
+Platypus argues that although these traditions failed in their respective projects, they still sought by different means to preserve elements of Marxism's critical method and therefore serve as negative object lessons for any attempt to recover Marxist theory in the present.